danielapushkinsky/TPL-search-visualizer/README.md

-# Toronto Public Library Search Trend Visualizer
+# Toronto Public Library Search Visualizer

 Inspired by Google's [Search Trend Visualizer](https://trends.google.com/trends/hottrends/visualize) I decided to create something similar for the TPL (Toronto Public Library).

+There is an example of this code running on GitHub Pages: https://danielapushkinsky.github.io/TPL-search-visualizer/

 ## Information on the Data Used